Posterior Average Effects: Proofs of Lemma , and Theorem and

 \end{lemma}

 The proof of Lemma~\ref{lemma:FOC} is given in Section~\ref{sec:ProofTechnical}.
-Notice that for $\phi(r) = r [\log(r)-1]$, when $d(f_0,f_{\sigma_{*}}) $ is the Kullback-Leibler divergence, we have $\rho(t) = \exp(t)$, and the worst case distributions $ f^{(s)}_0(u|x) $ in Lemma~\ref{lemma:FOC} are exponentially tilted versions of the reference distribution $ f_{\sigma_*}(u|x) $.
+Notice that for $\phi(r) = r [\log(r)-1]$, when $d(f_0,f_{\sigma_{*}}) $ is the Kullback-Leibler divergence, we have $\rho(t) = \exp(t)$, and the worst case densities $ f^{(s)}_0(u|x) $ in Lemma~\ref{lemma:FOC} are exponentially tilted versions of the reference density $ f_{\sigma_*}(u|x) $.
 Lemma~\ref{lemma:FOC} shows that, more generally, the required ``tilting function'' is given by $\rho(t)$.

 We impose $\phi(1)=0$ throughout the paper to guarantee that $d(f_0,f_{\sigma_{*}}) \geq 0$ (by an application of Jensen's inequality).
 In addition, we now impose the normalization $\phi'(1)=0$.
 This is without loss of generality, because we can always redefine $\phi(r) \mapsto \phi(r) - (r-1) \, \phi'(1) $, which has no effect on $ d(f_0,f_{\sigma_{*}})$ and guarantees $\phi'(1)=0$ for the redefined function.